doc4d/docs/docs/Desktop/sessions.md

 Desktop sessions can be used to handle web accesses to the application by the same user and thus, manage their [privileges](../ORDA/privileges.md).
 This possibility is particularly useful for Client/Server applications where [Qodly pages](https://developer.4d.com/qodly/4DQodlyPro/pageLoaders/pageLoaderOverview) are used for the interface, running on remote machines.
 With this configuration, your applications have modern CSS-based web interfaces but still benefit from the power and simplicity of integrated client/server development.
 In such applications, Qodly pages are executed within standard 4D [Web areas](../FormObjects/webArea_overview.md).

 To manage this configuration in production, you need to use remote user sessions.
 Actually, requests coming from both the remote 4D application and its Qodly pages loaded in Web areas need to work inside the same session.
-You just have to share the session between the remote client and its web pages so that you can have the same [session storage](../API/SessionClass.md#storage) and client license, wherever the request comes from (web or remote 4D).
+You just have to share the session on the server between the remote client and its web pages so that you can have the same [session storage](../API/SessionClass.md#storage) and client license, wherever the request comes from (web or remote 4D).

 Note that [privileges](../ORDA/privileges.md) should be set in the session before executing a web request, so that the user automatically gets their privileges for web access (see example).

-Keep in mind that privileges **only apply to requests coming from the web**.
+Keep in mind that privileges:

+- only apply to requests coming from the web,
+- can only be set from the [remote user session on the server](#comparing-server-side-and-client-side-user-session-objects).

 You can develop this configuration in your 4D Developer application (single-user): you can use the [standalone session](#standalone-sessions) to code and test all features related to web access, whether your application is intended for single-user or client/server deployment.